woocommerce/google-listings-and-ads/src/Tracking/README.md

     -   `report`: name of the report (e.g. `"reports-programs" | "reports-products"`)
     -   `context`: metric key of the clicked tab (e.g. `"sales" | "conversions" | "clicks" | "impressions" | "spend"`).

+-   `contact_information_save_button_click` - Triggered when the save button in contact information page is clicked.

 -   `datepicker_update` - Triggered when datepicker (date ranger picker) is updated

     -   `report`: name of the report (e.g. `"dashboard" | "reports-programs" | "reports-products" | "product-feed"`)